loreanvictor/haken/README.md

 }
 ```

 A custom hook is analogous to a custom base class you can inherit from, and registering a hook is equivalent to overriding a parent method.
-From this perspective, for example, with hooks you can:
+This means with hooks you can do compositions that would be equivalent to the following in OOP:

 - Inherit from different base classes, who override different methods
 - Override a parent method multiple times
 - Conditionally inherit from some base class

-Which makes the hooks pattern even more flexible than OOP with multiple inheritance (this is in part due to the scope of hooks being more limited than generic methods: they are supposed to run some side-effect in response to some event, which means you can trivially combine them and disambiguate them).
+This makes the hooks pattern even more flexible than OOP with multiple inheritance (this is in part due to the scope of hooks being more limited than generic methods: they are supposed to run some side-effect in response to some event, which means you can trivially combine and disambiguate them).

 <br>